k2view-academy/K2View-Academy/academy/Training_Level_1/03_fabric_basic_LU/03_04_define_the_interfaces.md

 - **ORDERS_DB**, usually stores information for filling an order's functions required to complete a customer’s order created in a CRM.
 For example, Orders, Order items, Items or Pricing and in the Fabric Training environment, an Orders table.

- Download the billing_db.db, crm_db.db, and orders_db.db SQLite files from the [Demo Project](/articles/demo_project/SqliteDB) and save them locally on your computer.
+ Download the billing_db.db, crm_db.db, and orders_db.db SQLite files from the [Fabric Demo Project](/articles/demo_project) and save them locally on your computer.

 ### Instructions for Defining an Interface